solana-program/token-wrap/README.md

 The 1:1 relationship between wrapped and unwrapped tokens is maintained through the escrow mechanism, ensuring that wrapped tokens are always fully backed by their unwrapped counterparts.

+## Permissionless design

+The SPL Token Wrap program is designed to be **permissionless**.
+This means:

+* **Anyone can create a wrapped mint:**  No special permissions or whitelisting is required to create a wrapped version of an existing mint.
+The `CreateMint` instruction is open to all users, provided they can pay the required rent for the new accounts.
+* **Anyone can wrap and unwrap tokens:**  Once a wrapped mint has been created, any user holding the underlying unwrapped tokens can use the `Wrap` and `Unwrap` instructions.
+All transfers are controlled by PDAs owned by the Token Wrap program itself.
+However, it is important to note that if the *unwrapped* token has a freeze authority, that freeze authority is *preserved* in the wrapped token.

 ## Getting Started